Project-OMOTES/simulator-core/code-review_MT.md

 However, at some point the development overtook the architecture?
 E.g. I see two "Asset"  folders.

 The "late" switch from pandapipes to an internal solver is very visible in the code.
 The "pandapipes" objects such as ProductionCluster, DemandCluster are now wrappers around the internal solver.
+This made sense as an abstraction layer around PandaPipes, but it is not logical when the solver is integrated in the same repository (we have full control over the code)
-It seems illogical to have this two-layer setup? why not integrate the Production_asset functionality in the ProductionCluster class (for example)???
+Why not integrate the Production_asset functionality in the ProductionCluster class (for example)???

+InfluxDb communication is done through a utils module in Entities/assets.
+The layered architecture would suggest to have this code in the infrastructure layer and pass some abstract repository-type to the assets.

+Some object interactions seem out of place / inconsistent,  but then these functions are currently unused in the code.
+This may just be a result of the code-base being in ongoing development.

 ## run stack trace
-run()
+Infrastructure.app.run()
+	Infrastructure.SimulationManager()
 		HeatNetwork.__init__()
 			EsdlEnergySystemMapper
 				EsdlAssetMapper
-			[create list of Junction Objects]
+				(create list of Junction Objects)
 		NetworkController (returned from EsdlControllerMapper().to_entity(self.esdl) )
 	SimulationManager.execute()
 		NetworkSimulation.run()
 			Loop over all timesteps: